-Tara Reade who accused Biden of sexual assault enjoying the "freedom" of Moscow life, seeks Russian citizenship
+Tara Reade, who accused Biden of sexual assault enjoying the "freedom" of Moscow life, seeks Russian citizenship

 Tara Reade, the ex-Senate aide who made international headlines by accusing President Joe Biden of sexual assault during his victorious 2020 presidential campaign, has announced that she is seeking Russian citizenship.

 In a discussion with Russian state-run outlet Sputnik, the 59-year-old American stated that she felt safe and right at home in Moscow, and would likely primarily reside there due to feeling "surrounded by protection and safety”.
-Reade conducted the interview while sitting next to the notorious Maria Butina, a Russian woman who was convicted in the US for being Kremlin agent back in 2019.
-She now serves as a member of parliament.
+Reade conducted the interview while sitting next to the notorious Maria Butina, a Russian woman who was convicted in the US for being a Kremlin agent back in 2019.
+She now serves as a member of the Russian parliament.

 Reade first came to prominence in 2020, when she publicly accused Biden of inappropriately touching her during her time as a staff assistant in his Senate office in 1993.
 At the time, Biden seemed likely to secure the Democratic nomination for president and quickly denied the accusations.

 Since then, several other women have accused Biden of similar behaviour.
 However, no record of Reade's complaint has been found, and it remains unclear whether her claim was formally investigated.
-Numerous US-based outlets, such as CNN, Politico, PBS and New York Times, attempted to verify the story by speaking to friends and former colleagues of Reade, but nothing was found.
+Numerous US-based outlets such as CNN, Politico, PBS and New York Times, attempted to verify the story by speaking to friends and former colleagues of Reade, but nothing was found.

 As her credibility came under attack, Reade was dropped as a client by her lawyer, Douglas Wigdor, in May 2020.
-Wigdor had previously represented women accusing other high-profile men of sexual assault, such as Harvey Weinstein.
+Wigdor has previously represented women that have accused other high-profile men of sexual assault, such as Harvey Weinstein.
 Wigdor’s decision to stop representing Reade followed revelations that she had been untruthful about obtaining a bachelor's degree from Antioch University.

 In the years following her accusation, Reade became a columnist at Russian state media outlet RT and started a podcast called “The Politics of Survival with Tara Reade.”